drtjt/Bridging-Biomarker-Measurements-to-Identify-Cost-Effective-Biomarkers/README.md

-# Simulation Study for [Bridging Biomarker Measurements to Identify Cost-Effective Biomarkers]
+# Simulation Study for "Bridging Biomarker Measurements to Identify Cost-Effective Biomarkers"

 This repository contains the code used for the simulation study in our paper:

-> **[Bridging Biomarker Measurements to Identify Cost-Effective Biomarkers]**
+> **Bridging Biomarker Measurements to Identify Cost-Effective Biomarkers**
-> [Trevor J Thomson, Ying Huang, and Yunda Huang]
+> Authors: Trevor J Thomson, Ying Huang, and Yunda Huang
 > Submitted to [Statistics in Medicine]

 ## 📌 Overview